 We are committed to conducting our business in compliance with all applicable environmental and workplace health and safety laws and regulations.
 We strive to provide a safe and healthy work environment for employees and to avoid adverse impact and injury to the environment and communities in which we conduct our business.
 Achieving this goal is the responsibility of all directors, officers and employees.

 Morgan Stanley continuously lives its core values.
 Only by doing so can we realize the potential of our constituent parts and the talents of our people around the world.

-To reaffirm their commitment to Morgan Stanley's core values, Morgan Stanley requires that directors acknowledge this Code of Ethics and Business Conduct, and that officers and employees acknowledge Leading with Integrity: Morgan Stanley Code of Conduct, which this Code of Ethics summarizes.
+To reaffirm their commitment to Morgan Stanley's core values, Morgan Stanley requires that directors acknowledge this Code of Ethics and Business Conduct, and that officers and employees acknowledge the Morgan Stanley Code of Conduct, which this Code of Ethics summarizes.